 Meera E. Deo, Professor of Law, Southwestern Law School

-Anna Han, Interim Dean and Associate Professor, Santa Clara University School of Law
+Anna Han, Associate Professor of Law and former Interim Dean (July 2019 - July 2021), Santa Clara University School of Law

 LaSha G. Hardy, Administrative Support Coordinator, Penn State Law